About Leslie Branden-Muller, Ph.D.

 • Highlights of my work.
 Here's an overview of places I've worked and kinds of work I've done.
 I'd be happy to share a curriculum vitae with you if you're curious to learn more about any of these things.

 • Consultation and Research.
-I have worked with several grant-funded, research-based projects at UNC's FPG Child Development Institute and at Duke's Center for Child & Family Policy whose goals were to promote preschool children’s readiness for kindergarten by enhancing their social-emotional development, decreasing their oppositional and aggressive behaviors, and increasing their early literacy and math skills.
+I have worked with several grant-funded, research-based projects, at UNC's FPG Child Development Institute and at Duke's Center for Child & Family Policy, whose goals were to promote preschool children’s readiness for kindergarten by enhancing their social-emotional development, decreasing their oppositional and aggressive behaviors, and increasing their early literacy and math skills.
+I was the lead developer on one of the curricula that we implemented.
 I was also involved with these types of projects at the elementary and middle school levels while in graduate school.
 These experiences, in which I spent extensive time in classrooms, give me special insight into school-related therapeutic issues.
+In addition, in recent years I provided consultation to ABA therapists who worked with children on the autism spectrum.